Emergency Preparedness

 • Keep listening to your radio or television until you are told all is safe or you are told to evacuate.

 Sheltering-in-place is meant to protect you and your family for a few hours.
-Shelter in Place techniques are effective because they are easily and quickly accomplished.
+Shelter-in-place techniques are effective because they are easily and quickly accomplished.
 In a matter of moments, you can be safe inside your pre-selected room.
 For more information about shelter-in-place, contact your local emergency management office.

 Power Outages